Leonardo M-346: Azerbaijan

 On 20 February 2020, the president of Azerbaijan announced that the country would buy an undisclosed number of M-346s.
 The Azerbaijani Air and Air Defence Force has a requirement to augment and replace its Soviet-era Mikoyan MiG-29, Sukhoi Su-25, and Aero L-39 Albatros jets.
-The number of aircraft to be purchased is between 10 and 25 (10 plus an option for 15).
-Azerbaijani military leaders also considered the Yak-130 for the trainer requirement but selected the M-346 despite its higher price because of its lighter weight and higher maneuverability and problems with manufacturing of the engines for Yak-130.
+The number of aircraft to be purchased is 10 plus an option for 15.
+Azerbaijani military leaders also considered the Yak-130 for the trainer requirement, but selected the M-346 despite its higher price because of its lighter weight and higher maneuverability and problems with manufacturing of the engines for Yak-130.

 Brazil

-In July 2024, during the 2024 edition of the Farnborough International Airshow, Leonardo presented and offered to Brazil the new variant Block 20, as a candidate for the Brazilian Air Force's process of selection for a light attack jet to replace the older AMX attack jet.
+In July 2024, during the 2024 edition of the Farnborough International Airshow, Leonardo presented and offered to Brazil the new-variant Block 20 as a candidate for the Brazilian Air Force's process of selection for a light attack jet to replace the older AMX attack jet.
 The aircraft was evaluated by the MoD minister José Múcio and the air force commander Marcelo Kanitz Damasceno.
-In November 2024, during the visit to Brazil by the Italian Prime Minister Giorgia Meloni, she will meet Brazilian President Luiz Inácio Lula da Silva to discuss the sale of 24 M-346s to the Brazilian Air Force, other six aircraft to the Brazilian Navy, and other related accords.
+In November 2024, during the visit to Brazil by the Italian Prime Minister Giorgia Meloni, she was to meet Brazilian President Luiz Inácio Lula da Silva to discuss the sale of 24 M-346s to the Brazilian Air Force, another six aircraft to the Brazilian Navy, and other related accords.

+Canada

+International Test Pilots School of Canada, which provides training capacity to NATO forces, ordered six M-346T Block 20 jet trainers with option for additional six aircraft in May 2026.
+The first aircraft is expected to enter service in 2029.

+On 16 June 2026, in the margins of the 52nd G7 Summit, Canada officially entered negotiations with Italy to procure the M-346 trainer for the Royal Canadian Air Force (RCAF).
+The platform aims to replace aging aircraft under the Future Fighter Lead-in Training (FFLIT) program.
+The M-346 has been used to train pilots on both the Lockheed Martin F-35 Lightning II and the Saab JAS 39 Gripen, both of which are looking to enter service with the RCAF.
+No definitive numbers, costs, or timelines were given.

+Colombia

+The M-346 FA has been selected over the KAI FA-50 Golden Eagle, but whether the purchase will be made was uncertain, as the Colombian Air Force is also looking to purchase an air superiority-capable fighter.